zextras/tech-doc/source/_includes/_adminpanel/domains-ce.rst

    .. tab-item:: General

-      This tab contains all the options provided during the :ref:`account creation <ap-new-account>` in the *Details* and *Create* steps, plus other options, including the ability to prevent the user from changing the password and remove the user's password from LDAP.
+      This tab contains all the options provided during the :ref:`account creation <ap-new-account>`, plus other options,

-      This tab also shows of which Mailing list the user is member.
+      including:

+      * The ability to prevent the user from changing the password

+      * To remove the user's password from LDAP

+      * The Mailing list memberships

+      * To move a user to another domain, which must be defined on the same server, by writing the new one in the **Domain Name**

       .. note:: An Admin can not change the password of a user, only wipe it, so the user is forced to change it on the next login